 Want a loan?
 You’ve come to the right place.
-Here at Waterford Credit Union, we take care of our own, which means when you become a member, you can apply for a great value loan.
+Here at Waterford Credit Union, you can apply for a great value loan whether you’re a new member or an existing member.
 Discover our wide range of personal loan options below and why a loan from Waterford Credit Union is the best you can get.

 From cars to holidays to everything in between, if you need a loan, we can help you.
 To learn more, click on the headings below.